15 seconds. That’s the time it takes to allow fraudsters into your network with a botnet.

-Why would criminals spend time researching or socially engineering a fake user profile when they have an quicker and easier tool available?
+Why would a criminal spend time researching or socially engineering a fake user profile when they have a quicker and easier tool available?
 Botnets can run through extensive lists of username and password variations to hijack accounts in seconds.
 With the huge amounts of leaked data available for criminals to take advantage of, the use of a botnet is a logical next step.

 Botnets aren’t even that expensive; you can rent or purchase one for as little as £5.
 The Mirai botnet of 400,000+ devices (recently seen attacking the Finance sector) can be rented for as little as £2,000 a week.

 So how does this affect the insurance industry?

 How many of your users have the same username and password spread across multiple accounts?
 I’m willing to bet that this is the rule, not the exception.

 What can you do to protect yourself and your users?